MT-Blachetta/financebook01/README.md

 ## Further Development & TODOs

-*   **Attachment Uploads**: The backend supports uploading PNG icons for categories, but payment item attachments (invoices, product images) are still TODO.
 *   **Category Tree Visualisation**: The current editor is functional but could benefit from a more intuitive drag-and-drop tree view.
 *   **User Authentication & Authorization**: Secure the application.